Understanding Hot Water Delivery

 - Compact size (can be installed closer to bathrooms)

-- Energy efficiency (no standing heat loss)
+- Energy efficiency (no standing heat loss from a storage tank)

 - Faster temperature response than storage tanks